Omolaso/Omolaso/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ... -->
 - 😄 Pronouns: He / Him
-- ⚡ Fun fact: I love brainstorming.
+- ⚡ Fun fact: I enjoy brainstorming.